-Due to possible complications, the effect on the procedure and aesthetic results of treatment, certain diseases and groups of medication are contraindications and in that case, treatment cannot be performed.
+Due to possible complications, the effect on the eyeliner and lip semi-permanent makeup procedures and aesthetic results of treatments, certain diseases and groups of medication are contraindications and in that case, treatments cannot be performed.

 The Following anomalies have to be medically removed or corrected before treatment:

 Birthmark in the treatment area

 Very deep wrinkles in the treatment area

 The Following anomalies must be completely healed in the treatment area before treatment: